 The user, the object …and the context.
 Elements contributing to the user experience include:

-- The ‘Object’, which might be a website, portal or app or it could also be a service;
+- The ‘Object’, might be a website, portal, or app or it could also be a service;

 - The ‘User’ and their needs, motivations, expectations, and predispositions;

-- The ‘Context’, this is the location, time, culture, device and scenario in which they are interacting.
+- The ‘Context’, is the location, time, culture, device, and scenario in which they are interacting.